ocb934/TYOV-APP/README.md

 -Option to roll two d10s instead of one for multiplayer games or for quick games

+## Known Issues
+Clicking the "Click here for first prompt" button on the main TYOV-APP window once does nothing if you close the prompts window.
+All you have to do is click it again and a new prompt will pop up.
+This is normal.

+The program is getting flagged as malware by antiviruses due to being compiled with PyInstaller into one file.
+I have tried using many other compilers (Nuitka, cx_Freeze, Briefcase, etc) but have come across issues with not being able to get the data files in the executable.
+I'm open to trying other compiliers, but I think I will have to settle with a false positive program.

 ## How to Run TYOV-APP
 Download the files and extract.
-Run TYOV-APP.exe

-## Known Issues
-Sometimes clicking the "Click here for first prompt" button on the main TYOV-APP window once does nothing.
-All you have to do is click it again and the prompt will pop up.
-Not sure why it does it, but the program works otherwise!

-Right now, the program is getting flagged as malware by antiviruses.
-Currently figuring out what is causing that.
-It is not dangerous but I do not blame anyone if you don’t want to take any chances.
+Tell your antivirus that the program is actually safe and then run TYOV-APP.exe

 ## Credits
   Thanks to [mwr247](https://github.com/mwr247) for helping to make this possible.